Sommer98/kob/readme.md

-a great project base on Java
+king of bot on Java
+This project is a Game Platfrom